 The highest elevation of the Tsum Valley trek is 3700 meters at Mu Gompa.
 Since this Trek remains below 3700 meters, it is considered moderately challenging.

-However, some stretches have switch-back ascents, which are strenuous and demanding.
+However, some stretches have switchback ascents that are strenuous and demanding.
 The Tsum Valley trek is a moderate-level trek in Nepal.

 How is the Tsum Valley trek route?